solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

     ![Azure Synapse Analytics Overview page displays pool information and provides an Open Synapse Studio card.
 The Open Synapse Studio card is selected.](./media/pools-in-overview-page.png "Azure Synapse Analytics Overview page")

-2. In Synapse Studio, be aware of the following controls in the upper right-hand corner of the page:
+2. In Synapse Studio, be aware of the upper right-hand menu on the page:

     - **Release notes/updates** (1)
     - **Workspace + subscription** (2)